francoishill/Firepuma.WebPush/README.md

 * Firepuma.WebPush.Domain project contains the domain logic (not tightly coupled to Mongo or other infrastructure specifics)
 * Firepuma.WebPush.Infrastructure contains infrastructure code, like mongo repositories inheriting from `MongoDbRepository<T>`
 * Firepuma.WebPush.Tests contains unit tests
-* Firepuma.WebPush.WebApi project contains the webapi service that will get deployed to Google Cloud Run
+* Firepuma.WebPush.Worker project contains the service that will get deployed to Google Cloud Run

 ---